 Nascent urban planning efforts in the early 19th century were modeled after powerful European cities and formed the framework for a neighborhood that has generally thrived for going on 200 years.
 Of note, these streets were once under water.
 Today, through the city’s commitment to preservation, its Parisian style boulevards and brownstone based buildings gradually merge together with the so-called “high spine” of the city lending the Back Bay a best-of-all-worlds appeal and making it an enviable place to call home.

-2021 was a remarkable, bounce-back year for Boston’s $2M+ residential sales market.
+2023 market in Boston’s $2M+ deals in this neighborhood increased by 62.47% from the year prior!
 Take a look at how the $2M+ sales volume compares over the years in the Back Bay Market.

 For our data tracking purposes, we break the Back Bay into four smaller clusters.
 Each one is detailed in the following pages and has its own culture within a culture appeal.

 Lower Back Bay is the closest to the Boston Common and features the grandest townhouse living in Boston.
 Upper Back Bay gracefully fades from the Lower Back Bay border into the Charlesgate and Fenway areas where students maintain a stronger foothold.
 To the south is the Prudential area, dominated by full service residential offerings and commercial office towers.
 Stretching to Copley Square it takes advantage of more lenient height restrictions.
 Finally, St. Botolph, for which Boston was named, is a quiet sub-neighborhood bordering the South End in the southwestern corner of the Back Bay.

 2022: Luxury ($2M+) Market Insights